 A common form of miscarriage is an ectopic pregnancy.
 An ectopic pregnancy occurs when a fertilized egg implants anywhere other than the uterus.
 Such pregnancies cannot proceed normally.
 Although the egg is fertilized and the embryo has grown to a certain degree, it can never fully develop, except in rare circumstances.
 The fertilized egg has often implanted in a Fallopian tube, in an ovary, or in the cervix.
 None of those locations are designed to support a growing life, and the pregnancy will end in miscarriage or in some cases through surgical intervention to protect the health of the mother.

 Removal of an ectopic pregnancy, even through medical intervention, is not the same thing as abortion.
 An induced abortion ends the life of a growing baby who would otherwise develop to a stage where he or she could survive outside the womb.
 If left alone, a pre-born child in the womb continues to grow and develop.
 Abortion brings that life to a premature end.
 In an ectopic pregnancy, by contrast, the fertilized egg will likely never develop to a stage where the baby can survive outside the mother.
-The embryo usually dies on its own and is expelled naturally, or the tissue is absorbed into the mother’s body.
+The embryo usually dies on its own.
+The remains are either expelled naturally or removed by a doctor.
 In some cases, the growth of an ectopic pregnancy causes severe bleeding, pain, or life-threatening conditions that require surgical removal of the embryo.